 The stage of a melanoma will influence what treatment is undertaken.

-If the melanoma has penetrated deeper layers of the skin, a greater area of surrounding tissue will need to be removed.
+If the melanoma is found early, the whole melanoma will likely be removed during the initial biopsy.
+In other cases a second surgery may be needed so that a greater area of surrounding tissue can be removed to ensure all cancer calls are gone.
 It may also be necessary to biopsy or remove lymph nodes in the area.
 If the surgery is extensive, skin grafts to cover the removed area of skin may be required.

 If the melanoma has spread to other parts of the body, other forms of treatment, or a combination of treatments, may be necessary.
 Treatment may include: